thangdaudau/WebPlace/README.md

-#...
+# What is this?

-Sample solution for the [github-user-activity](https://roadmap.sh/projects/github-user-activity) challenge from [roadmap.sh](https://roadmap.sh/).
+- Solution for the [github-user-activity](https://roadmap.sh/projects/github-user-activity) challenge from [roadmap.sh](https://roadmap.sh/).